Bowling Ball Layouts The 3 Basic Types of Bowling Ball Drilling Layouts

 The 3 Basic Types of Bowling Ball Drilling Layouts.

 1. The Arcing layout - This is what I call the 90 degree layout or Ebonite’s 90 degree layout.
 It is used on most house shots.
 It is also used if the bowler wants to play the bowling lane at the track area, or between the 13 and 8 board at the arrows.
 This layout has the widest range of usefulness.
 I recommend it for 90% of house shots and for bowlers that only bowl on a house shot.
 In other words, for the once or twice a week average bowler.
-My article How To Start A Basic Arsenal Of Bowling Balls explains this layout and the surface needed to match the lane conditions.
 The layout - When the ball is drilled put the pin 4.5 inches from your positive axis point (pap) or under your ring finger.
 On a symmetrical ball the center of gravity (cg) should be in line with the pin angling toward your thumb.
 On an asymmetrical ball the mass bias should be in line with the pin and directly underneath your thumb.
 This is the Ebonite's 90% layout.

 2. The Early Rolling Layout. - This layout is used on oily conditions, long oil patterns, or carry down.
 It’s also used when the bowler wants to play the lanes from 7 boards out, or if the lane conditions dictate this.
 The type of bowling ball used is usually solid reactive resin or particle ball.
 This layout can also be used to break down a shot on a sport pattern.
 I like to use the word break open rather than break down because that’s what you are trying to do.
 The layout pin is under the ring finger or 4.5 inches away from your pap.
 And the mass or the cg is angled 35 to 65 degrees.
 The angle is determined by the amount of early roll you want.
 I prefer mine at about 35 degrees which is about 2 inches off the thumb rather than 3 inches.
 (45 degrees = 3 inches and 35 degrees = 2 inches) Another rule of thumb is, “the closer the mass is to the pap the earlier the roll.”
 Average once or twice a week bowlers will rarely ever need this layout, unless they are bowling in a center that has slick lane conditions and the shot is more outside.
 They should read my article “How To Start A Basic Arsenal Of Bowling Balls”